restqa/documentation/docs/performance/artillery.md

 :::info

-RestQA is running performance test.
+RestQA is not running performance test.
 RestQA is generating Artillery test scenario based on your functional tests

 :::